OPM/ResInsight/docs/OctaveInterface.md

 ResInsight provides a flexible interface to [Octave](http://www.gnu.org/software/octave/ "Octave") including:

 - Octave functions that communicates with a running ResInsight session
-- Features to simplify managment and editing of Octave scripts from ResInsight
+- Features to simplify management and editing of Octave scripts from ResInsight
 - Commands to execute scripts using Octave.

 The Octave functions are documented in [Octave Interface Reference]({{ site.baseurl }}/docs/octaveinterfacereference).

 <div class="note info">
-<b>Note:</b> The Octave interface does not support Geomechanical cases and flow diagnostic results.
+<b>Note:</b> The Octave interface does not support Flow diagnostics and Injection flooding results in addition to Geomechanical cases.
 </div>

 ## Octave Script Management